Australia’s heritage population is partly descended from convicts sent from England and Ireland. It’s no secret. We brag about it!

 It takes time overseas to notice things that you’d otherwise not notice.
 On many nations’ passports there is a message that says something like, ‘Fairly enable free passage and care for the wellbeing of our precious citizen blah blah blah’.
 On Australia’s passport cover it says, ‘Don’t loose this bloody thing or you’ll have to pay a hundred bucks to replace it, ya goose!’
 My colleagues laughed at that when they saw it and I realized that no other countries put such messages on their passports.

-And at the pub, you’ll find a huge sign with half the state’s statute books printed on it: underage drinking, smoking indoors, public drunkenness, serving alcohol to an intoxicated person, drink driving, ID fraud, one-punch assaults, etc. etc. etc. I much preferred the sign they had in some Japanese gaijin bars: a whole lot of smiling people clinking glasses and a caption that reads, ‘No fighting at Champions Bar!’
+And at the pub, you’ll find a huge sign with half the state’s statute books printed on it: underage drinking, smoking indoors, public drunkenness, serving alcohol to an intoxicated person, drink driving, ID fraud, one-punch assaults, etc. etc. etc. I much preferred the sign they had in some Korean foreigner bars: a whole lot of smiling people clinking glasses and a caption that reads, ‘No fighting at Victory Bar!’
 That’s how you do it.

 And Aussies will dob each other in.
 During water restrictions, anyone irrigating their lawn will put up a sign explaining that it’s bore or grey water, otherwise all their neighbours will ring the authorities.
 I know quite ordinary people who, if they see someone drinking a beer while driving, will immediately call the police.
 Ditto with noisy parties, damaged taillights and unlicensed businesses.
 God help you if you try to get away with building a carport on your own property without a permit.